CarlosASGoncalves/lara-cms/README.md

 # lara-jms
-Simple CSM with Laravel5.2.* and MySQL
+Simple jokes CSM with Laravel5.2.* and MySQL

 ## License